I've Heard the Mermaids Singing: Post-production

-Rozema was the film's editor, performing that work from the end of 1986 through the beginning of 1987.
+Rozema edited the film between the end of 1986 through January 1987.
 The National Film Board of Canada allowed her to use their editing studios free of charge.
-Later, the NFB offered to pay for the consulting services of professional editor Ron Sanders, which Rozema readily accepted.
+Later, the NFB offered to pay for the consulting services of professional editor Ron Sanders, which Rozema accepted.
 In the director's commentary, Rozema said that because the film had such a small budget, she didn't have the luxury of multiple takes of many scenes.
 Most of the filmed footage was included in the final version of the film.
-By mid-January 1987, Rozema had a rough cut version of the film ready to show to the funding agencies.

 Following a rough cut screening of the film in February 1987, Cinephile president Andre Bennett suggested that the film be entered in the Directors' Fortnight program at the Cannes Film Festival.
 Rozema initially rejected that idea because she didn't think the film was ready, as it was in the final stages of sound editing and still had to be mixed.
-But after some positive reviews of these screenings, Rozema decided to submit the film to a selection committee that met in March 1987.
+However, after some positive reviews of these screenings, Rozema decided to submit the film to a selection committee that met in March.
 By the time Mermaids was selected for screening at Cannes, Rozema and her crew had less than six weeks to complete the film.

-After the film was selected for Cannes, the producers needed to secure funding for enlarging the film to 35mm.
-They approached Telefilm twice but were rejected both times.
-Telefilm suggested that Rozema contact Jan Rofekamp for this funding, as his company Films Transit had already acquired foreign sales rights to the film and could deduct the approximately $40,000 cost of the enlargement from foreign sales revenue.
-Rofekamp agreed.
+They requested that Telefilm cover the $40,000 cost of blowing the film up to 35 mm for its showing at Cannes, but the organization refused and it was instead funded by deducting it from the foreign sales revenue of Films Transit.

 Rofekamp also generated the marketing plan for the film's premiere at Cannes.
 Tasks included compiling a press kit, creating promotional posters and other materials, translating the script into French, creating a print with French subtitles, and placing advertisements in trade publications.

-Rozema originated the concept for the film's poster, envisioning a René Magritte-like photograph of Sheila McCarthy's head floating over a body of water.
+Rozema originated the concept for the film's poster, envisioning a René Magritte-like photograph of McCarthy's head floating over a body of water.
 She hired Toronto graphic artist Robbie Goulden to create the final product, with promises of payment if the film made a profit.
 The photograph of McCarthy used in the poster was a family picture taken by McCarthy's father.
 Eighty percent of all buyers of the film used the same image in their advertising, and it was used on the cover of both the American and Canadian DVD releases.